 Concepts regarding human rights

-respecting the human rights, personalities, and individualities of employees
+motivating workplaces while respecting the human rights, personalities, and individualities of employees aids in

 Green partner initiative